KDE/digikam-doc/asset_management/organize_find.rst

 We actually recommend to auto-rename to match an event, a place or a theme. digiKam provides all date/calendar related grouping so that there's hardly a need for coding the date into the file name.
 Unless you'd like to do just that to browse your albums with another application that is not calendar savvy.
 You will buy a new camera one day or you have a second one already, sooner than you believe.
 The numbering scheme of that new camera will start over at typically IMG_0001.JPG again, creating identical file names to the ones you have already if you do not rename them.
 By renaming you lessen the chance of inadvertently overwriting them at a later date.
 Keep the new names clean, use alphanumerics, dashes, underscores and a single period prior to the file extension.

-We also recommend to switch-on the **Save Metadata** options in the digiKam settings page for metadata.
+We also recommend to switch-on the **Save Metadata** options in the :ref:`digiKam settings page for metadata <metadata_settings>`.
 This will ensure that Exif, IPTC and XMP information is written into the file.
-If you forgot to do that you can always catch up by copying the metadata in the database to the files in one go (from the Album menu).
+If you forgot to do that you can always catch up by copying the metadata in the database to the files in one go (from the **Album** menu).

 .. figure:: images/dam_metadata_workflow.webp
     :alt: